NaviivaN21/node-santa-app/README.md

 This is a sample nodejs coding challenge for https://glitch.com/~nodejs-santa-app

-To start use the ff. commands: npm install npm start
+To start use the ff. commands and open in http:/localhost:3000

+  npm install
+  npm start

 Notes: